"Challenge the Status Quo."

 "Change the World."

-Oral Writing and Aural Reading is not just for students who are identified as eligible for special education services.
+Writing by Speaking and Reading by Listening is not just for students who are identified as eligible for special education services.
 It is for anyone who's visual reading is not adequate for the reading that he or she is capable of understanding - slow readers, labored readers, etc. With the reading and writing barriers to print removed, students can focus on learning advanced skills - science, language, math, etc. College students and adults can realize their full potential in advance studies and careers.